 - 6 tablespoons butter, melted

-- Grease the pan generously with butter, oil, or baking spray.
+Grease a 9-inch by 13-inch pan generously with butter, oil, or baking spray.
 Pre-heat the oven to 350 degrees F.

-- Bring water to a rolling boil and cook the noodles until done, but not soft.
+Bring a pot of water to a rolling boil and cook the noodles until done, but not soft.
 (Pasta lovers call this stage al dente.
-Don’t go by the cooking directions on the package are correct.
+(Don’t go by the cooking directions on the package.
 My package called for boiling 8-10 minutes, but the noodles were done in 6.
-Decide if they are done by tasting them after 5 minutes.)
+Taste them after 5 minutes.)
 Drain the noodles immediately, return them to the pot, and add the pieces of butter.
 Mix the butter and noodles until the butter is almost completely melted, then pour the noodles into the prepared pan, scraping out any excess butter from the pot.

 To freeze the sweet kugel with corn flakes, cool it completely in the refrigerator (topping and all) and then either freeze the entire kugel in the pan or cut it into pieces; in either event wrap it well.
 Of course, if you’re like me, you’ll need to take a taste “just to be sure.”